Emily is the illustrator of our stunning designs at Born Hybrid, and Ashley is in charge of logistics, but what...

 CHALLENGE: There have been long-standing debates on the benefits of synthetic vs. natural textiles but the long and short of it is that both have a detrimental effect on the environment (read more).
 So, what’s the answer?

 This was a tough one.
-There’s no straight forward solution but we’ve done our research and have tried to make every decision with the environment in mind.
-We've decided to offer T-shirts available in two different blends of fabric:
+There’s no straight forward solution when trying to create sustainable clothing.
+But we’ve done our research and have tried to make every decision with the environment in mind.

 By choosing organic cotton, we are reducing the impact of cotton farming on ecosystems.
 Organic cotton is grown without harmful chemicals, leaving the soil, air and water free from contaminants that cause harm.
 It also uses 71% less water and 62% less energy to grow.
 (Source)

-In the future, we intend to build our business so we are at a point where we can invest in our own line of sustainably manufactured wood pulp (Tencel lyocell) and organic cotton T-shirts.
-They will be purposefully created to DTG print well on any colour fabric, whilst retaining the eco credentials of both wood pulp and organic cotton.
+In the future, we intend to build our business so we are at a point where we can invest in our own line of sustainably manufactured T-shirts.
+We’ll continue to explore a variety of materials from wood pulp to hemp, until we can produce the perfect eco Tee that will DTG print well on any colour fabric.

 CHALLENGE: Clothing manufacture uses large amounts of energy.

 This is something that our suppliers are keenly aware of and have tried to tackle throughout the production process.
 The wood pulp used to make our T-shirts is turned into textile fibre using recovered energy.
-What’s more, the factories that make our T-shirts are powered by renewable green energy.
+What’s more, the factories that make our sustainable clothing are powered by renewable green energy.

 CHALLENGE: E-commerce businesses rely on the transportation of goods over long distances.
 Once the goods have made it to us, we then have to ship them out to you.

 To help combat the impact of transporting goods we have chosen to donate money to environmental charities.
 For every T-shirt sold, Born Hybrid purchases 20M² of forest to create permanently protected nature reserves.
-Keep an eye out for our upcoming article explaining how we achieve this.
+You can find out more about how we do this in our blog post.